OpenCHAMI/magellan/README.md

 Additionally, it may be necessary to set the `host` and `port` flags for `magellan` to find the `hms-smd` API.

-Note: If `db.path` is not set, `magellan` will use /tmp/magellan.db by default.
+Note: If the `db.path` flag is not set, `magellan` will use /tmp/magellan.db by default.

 ## TODO